The latest on Mets' trade talks for J.T. Realmu...

 - News Article

 The latest on Mets' trade talks for J.T.
-Realmuto: The players possibly on table from Mets
+Realmuto: Mets consider Marlins' asking price 'exorbitant'

 The Mets have been aggressive in their efforts to trade for Marlins catcher J.T.
 Realmuto, who the Marlins could deal before the Winter Meetings end on Thursday.
 Here's the latest...